Carlos Tábora

 Carlos Ramón Tábora Hernández (born 30 January 1965) is a Honduran football coach and former player.
 He coaches the Honduras national under-20 team.

-Career

-Player

-As a player, Tábora had an ephemeral career in clubs of the Second Division of Honduras.
-He served as a central defender and played in clubs such as Independiente Villela and Hermacasa.
-However, he decided to end his football career early.

-Coach

-Independiente Villela

-Tábora's first recorded experience was when he directed Independiente Villela, with which he achieved promotion to the Liga Nacional de Fútbol Profesional de Honduras in 1995.

-Platense

-In 2001, he was the interim coach of Platense of the National League.

-Honduras national under-17 football team

-He began his career as coach of national teams in 2002, when he directed the Honduras U-17 national team with the objective of qualifying for the U-17 World Cup in 2003 in Finland.

-Villanueva

-In 2007, he was announced as the coach of Villanueva of the Liga de Ascenso.
-In February 2008, after a series of poor results, he resigned from the technical direction of the club.

-Parrillas One

-In 2010, he coached Parrillas One in the Liga de Ascenso.
-That year, his team was champion of the Apertura Tournament.

-Return to Villanueva

-For the 2011 Apertura Tournament of the Liga de Ascenso, Tábora returned to coach the club.
-He debuted on August 12, 2011, during the 1–1 draw between Villanueva and Parrillas One.
+Coaching

 Sula

 On February 16, 2012, he was appointed and signed for Sula de La Lima, replacing Allan Bennett.
 He debuted on February 19 against West Olympia in the city of La Entrada.
 In his only managed tournament his team avoided relegation to the third division.

 Honduras national under-21 football team

 In March 2013, he led Honduras at the 2013 Central AKmerican Sports Games, where the Honduras U-21 national team became champion.

 Honduras national under-15 football team

 In August of that same year, he coached the Honduras Under-15 National Team in the 2013 CONCACAF Under-15 Championship.
 In that championship, his team (the same outcome of the same underage team of Honduras) also won the title of champion.

 Parrillas One (2nd term)

 On December 8, 2013, his return to the technical management of Parrillas One was announced, but this time in the top division of the league.
 Their first game was a 1–1 draw against Marathon at the Metropolitan Olympic Stadium in San Pedro Sula.
 After the tournament, his team was in seventh place in the standings with 20 points and failed to qualify to the league after falling to Motagua.